The Trigger Experience

 Methods for Coping with Triggers

 Now, the best way of coping with triggers is to avoid them altogether.
 However, this is almost impossible to do.
 Why?
-Well, you cannot really avoid your thoughts, emotions, and bodily sensations.
+Well, you cannot really prevent your thoughts, emotions, and bodily sensations.
 Much of these are out of our control.
-In regard to external triggers, we can take some steps to manage our environment (for example, not going to certain places that we know will trigger us), but we cannot control everything that happens to us.
+Regarding external triggers, we can take some steps to manage our environment (for example, not going to certain places that we know will trigger us), but we cannot control everything that happens to us.
 For example, you might inadvertently come into contact with a news story or conversation that reminds you of your traumatic event.

 Because we often cannot avoid triggers, it is important to learn ways of coping with triggers.
-Effective, healthy coping strategies for lessening the impact of triggers include:
+Useful, and healthy coping strategies for lessening the impact of triggers include:

 Identify and monitor triggers by making a list